Yoshifanatic1/SNES-ROM-Framework/Framework Readme.txt

 ===Pre-compiled File Link Protocal===
-Due to the nature of the SuperFX chip and the fact that asar doesn't allow referencing labels across different architectures, I've created a system that allows you to be able to assemble that code while being able to link to it within the main assembly.
+Due to the nature of the SuperFX chip, the SPC700, and the fact that asar doesn't allow referencing labels across different architectures, I've created a system that allows you to be able to assemble that code while being able to link to it within the main assembly.
 In additon, perhaps you may be using a custom build of asar or other tool that doesn't work directly with the disassembly.
 With this, you can compile the code/data while being able to link it to the main assembly.

-For a SuperFX code file:
+Inside the ROM Map file:
 1).
-Place a %SuperFXBankStart(XXXXXX) inside your SuperFX code file to mark the beginning of a SuperFX code block.
-XXXXXX must be the SNES ROM address that this block will be inserted at during main code assembly.
+Place a %XXXRoutinePointer(Label, StartOffset, EndOffset) macro for each label that's intended to be linked to during main ROM assembly.
+Set "Label" to the relevant label, "StartOffset" to a label prior to the routine macro containing the label, and "EndOffset" to a label after the routine macro.
 2).
-Place a %SuperFXBankEnd(XXXXXX) at the end of the SuperFX code block.
-Set XXXXXX to be the same value that was used for %SuperFXBankStart() previously.
-3).
-Repeat steps 1-2 for each code block that is expected to be inserted at different locations until all the code blocks are accounted for.
-4).
-Place %SuperFXRoutinePointer(Label) macro calls prior to the first %SuperFXBankStart() call.
-Set "Label" to a label that you intend on having the SNES tell the SuperFX chip to jump to, data blocks that the SuperFX references that are outside any code blocks, or data blocks that both the SNES and SuperFX reference.
-Do this for every label this applies to.
-5).
-Place %EndSuperFXRoutinePointers() to mark the end of the SuperFX pointer table.
+Put all the routine macros after the pointer macros.
+Each routine macro must be assigned an address to be inserted at.

-For a non-SuperFX code file, here is how it should be formatted:
+For custom pre-compiled files, here is how it should be formatted:
-- All pointers must be 24-bit
+- All pointers must be 32-bit
+- 1st pointer in a block is the base address the block was given.
-- 2 pointers at the start of the file indicating the start and end of the label pointer table.
+- 2nd pointer is the start offset in the pre-compiled file of where a given block of code/data is.
-- All the label pointers that will be referenced on the SNES side must be put right after the above pointer table.
-- 3 pointers must be placed at the start of a "bank", the first being the base address the data will be inserted at, the second pointing to the start of the code/data block, and the third pointing to the end.
+- 3rd pointer is the end offset in the pre-compiled file of where a given block of code/data is.

 For the main assembly:
 - In the ROM_Map file(s), add an incsrc in LoadGameSpecificMainSNESFiles() to a file that will contain the pointer labels that will be used to link to the pre-compiled code file.
 Make it the first file loaded in the list of files loaded by this macro.
-- Inside your SuperFX pointer label file add as many %SetNextPreCompiledCodePointer(Label, File, Define) macro calls to it as you placed %SuperFXRoutinePointer() (or label pointers) inside the code file.
+- Inside your pointer label file, add as many %SetNextPreCompiledCodePointer(Label, Index, File) macro calls to it as you placed pointer macros inside the relevant part of the ROM Map.
+"Label" being the label you want to create, "Index" being which pointer in the file you want to assign the label, and "File" being the path to the pre-compiled file.
-	- Set "Label" to a label name you used for the corresponding entries in the code file, in the order they were assigned.
-	- Set "File" to the file path and name of the pre-compiled file.
-	- Set "Define" to the name of the file.
-- Place %InsertNextPreCompiledCodeBlock($XXXXXX, File, Define) at the locations you want the pre-compiled code to be inserted at.
-Set XXXXXX to be the value assigned to the %SuperFXBankStart() macros/the address you assigned to pre-compiled file bank, in the order they were assigned, and "File"/"Define" to what they were for the above macro.
+- Place %ReadPreCompiledFilePointers(Index, File) right before you intend on inserting parts of a pre-compiled file.
+This will set !StartOffset and !EndOffset to the incbin offsets you'll need when inserting a block.

 If you did everything right, your disassembly/homebrew project should be all set to work with the pre-compiled code file.